clinplayer/shapenet2pcvox/README.md

 * Installation

 You need to install [NumPy](https://numpy.org/) and [PyntCloud](https://github.com/daavoo/pyntcloud).
 This code is tested under Python 3.7.4, NumPy 1.17.2 on Windows 10.
-We ackonwledge the code and tools from [binvox](https://www.patrickmin.com/binvox/).
+We acknowledge the code and tools from [binvox](https://www.patrickmin.com/binvox/).

 * Linux version

-Changing the code to a linux version should be trival
+Changing the code to a Linux version should be trivial.